canonical/kafka-operator/docs/how-to/create-mtls-client-credentials.md

 In order for the mTLS client to be able to communicate with the server (broker), the client should trust the broker's identity, and the broker should trust the client's identity.
 First, create the trust relation between the broker and the client.

-To trust client certificates, the `trusted-certifcate` relation interface is to be used.
+To trust client certificates, use the `certificate_transfer` relation interface through the `client-cas` endpoint.
 Deploy the `tls-certificates-operator` application and configure it to use the generated client certificate:

 ```bash
 juju deploy tls-certificates-operator \